-Our online training course will allow you to apply for your Virginia Non Resident Carry Permit/License which is honored in Kentucky for residents and non-residents, as well as honored in many other states.
+Our online training course will allow you to apply for your New Hampshire Nonresident Carry Permit/License which is honored in Kentucky for residents and nonresidents, as well as in many other states.

 Yes.
-You will NOT be applying for your permit in the state you reside.
-This is for you to obtain a Virginia Non Resident Carry Permit/License which is accepted in Kentucky as a valid concealed carry permit.
+You will NOT be applying for your permit in Kentucky.
+This is for you to obtain a New Hampshire Nonresident Carry Permit/License which is accepted in Kentucky as a valid concealed carry permit.

 This class/training is only valid for one year before you apply for your permit.
 If you do not apply within one year, your training will not be valid and you will have to retake training per state law.